KeyZox71/knl_meowscendence/doc/user/user.md

 		{
 			"username": "<the username>",
 			"displayName": "<the display name>",
+			"pong": {
-			"wins": <the number of matches won>,
+				"wins": <the number of pong matches won>, "losses": <the number of pong matches lost>
+			},
+			"tetris": {
-			"losses": <the number of matches lost>
+				"wins": <the number of tetris matches won>, "losses": <the number of tetris matches lost>
+			}
 		},
 		...
 	]